Noncommutative maximal ergodic inequalities associated with doubling conditions

-Throughout a metric measure space $(X,d,\mu)$ refers to a metric space $(X,d)$, equipped with a Radon measure $\mu$.
-We denote $B(x,r)=\{y\in X:d(y,x)\leq r\}$, and we say that $\mu$ satisfies the \emph{doubling condition} if there exists a constant $K>0$ such that
+Throughout, a metric measure space $(X,d,\mu )$ refers to a metric space $(X,d)$ equipped with a Radon measure~$\mu$.
+We denote $B(x,r)=\{y\in X:d(y,x)\leq r\}$, and we say that $\mu $ satisfies the \emph{doubling condition} if there exists a constant $K>0$ such that

-In the sequel we always assume the non-degeneracy property $0<\mu(B(x,r))<\infty$ for all $r>0$.
-The following theorem can be regarded as an operator-valued analogue of the Hardy-Littlewood maximal inequalities. \begin{thm} Let $(X,d,\mu)$ be a metric measure space.
-Suppose that $\mu$ satisfies the doubling condition.
-Let $1\leq p<\infty$, and let $A_{r}$ be the averaging operators
+In the sequel, we always assume the nondegeneracy property $0<\mu (B(x,r))<\infty $ for all $r>0$.
+The following theorem can be regarded as an operator-valued analogue of the Hardy--Littlewood maximal inequalities. \begin{thm} Let $(X,d,\mu )$ be a metric measure space.
+Suppose that $\mu $ satisfies the doubling condition.
+Let $1\leq p<\infty $, and let $A_{r}$ be the averaging operators

-Then $(A_{r})_{r\in\mathbb{R}_{+}}$ is of weak type $(1,1)$ and of strong type $(p,p)$ for $1<p<\infty$. \end{thm}
+Then $(A_{r})_{r\in \mathbb{R}_{+}}$ is of weak type $(1,1)$ and of strong type $(p,p)$ for $1<p<\infty $. \end{thm}